Alejogb1/job-board/blog-data/why-am-i-getting-a-value-error-with-instance-norm.md

 id: "why-am-i-getting-a-value-error-with-instance-norm"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's not uncommon to run into `ValueError` issues when dealing with instance normalization, and having experienced this myself on a few occasions, I can offer some context and solutions based on those experiences.
 It's generally not a matter of instance norm being fundamentally flawed; more often, it stems from a mismatch in the expected tensor shapes or improper usage during implementation.

 Let's unpack what typically goes wrong, keeping in mind instance norm's mechanics.
-Unlike batch norm, which normalizes activations across a batch of samples, instance norm normalizes activations *within* each sample independently, across spatial dimensions.
+Unlike batch norm, which normalizes activations across a batch of samples, instance norm normalizes activations _within_ each sample independently, across spatial dimensions.
 This makes it particularly useful in tasks like style transfer or image generation where we want to preserve individual style or instance-specific characteristics.

 Now, when you're receiving a `ValueError`, it usually points to the following core issues: